mohanprasath/mohanprasath/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for a React Developer, ML, or DevOps Jobs
+- 🔭 I’m currently looking for a React Developer, Full Stack Developer, ML, or DevOps Jobs
-- 🌱 I’m currently learning React, Javascript, ML, and GCP
+- 🌱 I’m currently learning React, Javascript, ML, and MongoDB
 - 📫 How to reach me: mohanprasath

 📊 **This week I spent my time on**